 Kinesiotape is not a long term solution to muscle pain or muscle dysfunction.

-Hanna Somatic Exercises and clinical hands-on methods are simple, yet profound in their effectiveness at restoring optimum resting length and function to muscles that have become painfully tight due to accidents, injuries, surgeries, repetitive stress or over-training.
-A short routine of Somatic Exercises can teach those who have ‘tried everything” for pain relief to eliminate pain for the long term.
-Back pain, sciatica, SI joint dysfunction, chronic neck, shoulder and hip pain and chronic headaches are all conditions easily relieved with Hanna Somatic (Clinical Somatic) Education.
+Hanna Somatic Exercises and clinical hands-on methods address Sensory Motor Amnesia (SMA), which is the root cause of most chronic muscle function pain.
+SMA occurs due to adaptation to stress – which includes athletic training and over-training (as well as accidents, injuries, surgeries or repetitive stress).
+A short routine of Somatic Exercises or a series of hands-on clinical sessions can teach those who have ‘tried everything” for pain relief – including kinesiotape -to eliminate pain for the long term.
+Back pain, sciatica, SI joint dysfunction, chronic neck, shoulder and hip pain and chronic headaches are all conditions easily eliminated with Hanna Somatic (Clinical Somatic) Education.

 This method is the best kept secret in the field of healthcare, pain management and athletic performance.
-Athletic trainers, physical therapists, massage therapists and bodyworkers can be at the forefront of athletic training and rehabilitation should they decide to learn this method.
+Athletic trainers, physical therapists, massage therapists and body workers can be at the forefront of athletic training and rehabilitation using the clinical techniques and movements of Hanna Somatics.
 It’s simple, scientific, easy, fun and comfortable.
-And it will change your life.
+And it will change your life and maybe even save your sports career.

-If you’re interested in a participating in a professional certification training in Clinical Somatic Education, or becoming a Somatic Exercise Coach, contact Martha for information.
+If you’re interested in a participating in a professional certification training in Clinical Somatic Education, or becoming a Somatic Exercise Coach, contact Essential Somatics for information.